ImageMagick/Usage-Markdown/draw/index.md

 ### To Quote or Backslash? {#quote}

-One of the biggest problem people have with -draw is the drawing of characters that also have special significance to UNIX shells and the DOS command line or even other languages like C, Perl, PHP, R, or Visual Basic.
+One of the biggest problem people have with -draw is the drawing of characters that also have special significance to Unix shells and the DOS command line or even other languages like C, Perl, PHP, R, or Visual Basic.

 The biggest culprit in this regard are the two types of quoting characters, as well as variable substitutions characters like dollars '`$`' and the shell and ImageMagick escape character, backslash '`\`'.